 The West of Scotland stock has remained in decline since the early 1980s [17, 18], and its composition has changed dramatically over the 20th century.
 Historically, it was a predominantly spring-spawning stock that came inshore to spawn along the west coast, though autumn-spawning herring were also present in small numbers .
 It is now managed exclusively as an autumn-spawning stock, which spawns offshore to the west of the Hebrides .
 In 2022, ICES provided a new assessment on the autumn-spawning herring, and advised that in 2023 a small catch could be permitted for the first time in several years .
 Spring-spawning herring West of Scotland are not currently assessed by ICES.
 However, large shoals of herring were observed for the first time in nearly 50 years off Wester Ross – a region on the west coast that once prospered from herring fisheries – in the Spring of 2018 and 2019 [20, 21].

 The Firth of Clyde supported a large spring-spawning herring population in the past.
 Habitat degradation, pollution and high herring mortality levels have had serious ecological impacts, and large herring shoals have not been seen there for a number of years [22, 23].
 The UK Fisheries Administrations asked Marine Scotland to carry out a consultation on increasing the amount of herring caught in 2022.
-However, there was no supporting evidence for the increase.
+However, there was no supporting evidence for the increase, but further consultations continue.

 A. Catches of North Sea Autumn Spawning herring from 1947 – 2021.
 B. Landings of West of Scotland Autumn Spawning herring from 1957 – 2021.
 Note: “Catch” is a measure of the fish removed from the marine environment at sea, whereas “landings” are the part of the catch that are brought to port.
 Source: ICES 2022 advice for herring in Division 6.a (North) and in Subarea 4 and divisions 3.a and 7.d.